AntoineParat/Restaurant-review/README.md

 I've used the following resource in order to complete the project:
 __ServiceWoker:__
-- [Google Web Fundamentals] (https://developers.google.com/web/fundamentals/primers/service-workers/).
+- [Google Web Fundamentals](https://developers.google.com/web/fundamentals/primers/service-workers/).
 This resource helped me to set up the ServiceWorker.